Deepakbk9761/Deepakbk9761/README.md

 ### 🌱 I'm currently learning

-- Machine learning and AI
+- Machine learning and AI based project

-### 👯 I'm looking to collaborate on
+### I'm looking to collaborate on

 - Projects related to DevOps, and cloud-native technologies.
 - Building scalable and highly available systems